USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 -   Wet deposition – Write the pollutant to the wet deposition output file
 -   Concentration – Write the pollutant to the instantaneous concentration output file

 The namelist files contain header information that describe which class of species are contained in the file, the number of parameters contained in the file, headers describing the parameter fields, and then a series of rows with configuration parameters for every model species.
-Table 8-4 contains the namelist file format for the gas-phase (GC) species namelist file.
-The namelist files for the other species classifications (AE, NR, TR) are similar to the format shown in Table 8-4.
+[Table 8‑4](#Table8-4) contains the namelist file format for the gas-phase (GC) species namelist file.
+The namelist files for the other species classifications (AE, NR, TR) are similar to the format shown in [Table 8‑4](#Table8-4).

 <a id=Table8-4></a>